iharmcd/statistical-analysis-toolkit/README.md

 # Analytics
-This repository contains tools for statistical analysis like bootstrap for hypotesis testing, bootsrap for confidence intervals, correlation ratio, cramers v correlation; samples splitting; examples of using python libraries for solving analytical problems and other stuff.
+This repository provides a toolkit for comprehensive statistical analysis.
+It includes sophisticated methods for hypothesis testing using bootstrap and Bayesian inference, calculating correlations, implementing robust statistical measures, as well as methods for determining effect sizes and estimating confidence intervals.

 ---
 **At the moment, scripts are an unstructured set of functions or classes.
 The module is in the process of development**